Syracuse beats Wake Forest 81-76 behind White's 27 points

-Taurean Thompson scored 16 of his 18 points in the second half and Tyler Lydon chipped in with 15 points, nine rebounds and five assists for Syracuse (12-9, 4-4 Atlantic Coast Conference).
+Taurean Thompson scored 16 of his 18 points in the second half and Tyler Lydon chipped in 15 points and nine rebounds for Syracuse (12-9, 4-4 Atlantic Coast Conference).

+Syracuse went on an 8-2 run capped by a 3-pointer from Lydon that tied it at 57 with 7:47 to go.
+With the game tied at 61, the Orange scored six straight on a Tyus Battle reverse layup and free throw off a John Gillon steal, and 3-point play by Thompson.

 The Deacons countered with seven straight for a 68-67 lead on Mitchell Wilbekin’s 3-pointer with 2:30 to go.
 Syracuse regained the lead 71-68 on White’s 3 from the corner.
-Lydon’s 3 made it 74-70 and the Orange hit 7 of 8 free throws down the stretch to seal it.
+Lydon’s 3 made it 74-70 and the Orange hit 6 of 7 down the stretch to seal it.

-“This game was fun because it’s crunch time,” White said.
-“You can feel it in the air.
-You know the other guys are going to make plays, and you expect yourself to make plays.
-When you have unselfish teammates in crunch time that have confidence in you to make that shot it makes it that much easier.”

-The Orange didn’t have an easy time with Collins, who recorded his eighth double-double of the season.
-He had 13 points and nine rebounds in the first half but had only three boards in the second.

 Syracuse took an early 7-2 lead but Wake Forest went on a 16-6 run to take an 18-13 first-half advantage.
 Collins keyed the surge with six points on three put-backs.